How to Make a Bow with Ribbon in 4 Easy Steps

 - Cross the right loop over the left and bring the left loop under and through.

 Likely one of the first bows you learned to tie, the classic bow is still a timeless gift topper.
 Our steps below explain how to make a bow out of ribbon perfectly every time.

+Making pretty ribbon bows is so simple you might decide to skip store-bought from now on.
+Cut about 15 inches of ribbon for a medium-size bow.
 Being careful not to twist the ribbon, fold it back and forth over itself, forming two loops at the top and one loop in the bottom center.
 Think about the bunny ear trick for tying shoelaces you learned as a kid.

 Cross the right loop over the left loop, creating a third small loop where the bases meet.
 Make sure the tails are equal lengths and flat.
 This will help when it comes time to trim your bow.